pyPMT/quick-start/README.md

 # quick-start
-A quick start guide on how to use pyPMT
+A quick start guide on how to use pyPMT.